mieko/sr-captcha/index.md

      information.

-I wrote a Mechanize tool that downloaded 2,000 captcha examples from the site: one every two seconds.
+I wrote a [Mechanize](http://docs.seattlerb.org/mechanize/) tool that downloaded 2,000 captcha examples from the site: one every two seconds.
 Then I solved them all by hand, renaming the files to *(solution)*`.jpg`.
+That was not fun.

-That was not the most fun part of the process, but I ended up with a pretty decent corpus of solved captchas to train or test against.
+But I ended up with a pretty decent corpus of solved captchas to train or test against.

 Removing the Background